ajjalbert/Project-Lee/README.md

 # Project-Lee: The Lee Feeder
 Authors: Andrew Jalbert and Matthew Jalbert
 -------------------------------------------
-The Lee Feeder will be a microcontroller based dog feeder.
-The completed project will dispense a specified amount of dog food at the press of a button.
-This will expedite the feeding of Lee.
+The Lee Feeder will be a microcontroller based dog treat feeder.
+The completed project will dispensedog treat when conditions are met.
+Dog treats will also be time limited to stop dog from eating too many treats.